Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   * `--requeue` requeue running tasks
   * `--terminate` terminate running tasks
   * `--wait` wait for running tasks to complete
+* `stats` will generate a statistics summary of a job or jobs
+  * `--jobid` will query the specified job instead of all jobs
 * `term` will terminate jobs found in the jobs configuration file.
 If an autopool is specified for all jobs and a jobid option is not specified, the storage associated with the autopool will be cleaned up.